 There are no limitations in the Prince George’s County Short-Term Rentals law about who can rent their homes, as long as the home complies with County Code.
 Check with the rental platform you are interested in renting through for their policy.

 Will my house be inspected by Prince George’s County before I am granted an STR license?

-Your home will be inspected if there is a complaint or if DPIE or the managers of the Short-Term Rentals program have reason to think there is a need for an inspection.
+Your home will be inspected if there is a complaint or if the Department of Permitting, Inspections and Enforcement (DPIE) or the managers of the Short-Term Rentals program have reason to think there is a need for an inspection.

 What is the process to participate?

 Anyone interested in renting their home should complete the online application and pay the $150 fee.
 A 90-day certificate will be granted pending approval of the license.
 The licensing application process includes completing several documents, then attesting to a number of requirements set forth in the law, CB-11-2018.
 All documents and the attestation page can be accessed online.
 There are some documents that you will be required to upload to DPIE